1107-adishjain/Codemap-Hackxios/kiro/01_problem-understanding.md

 | **Development Velocity** | Slowed by comprehension overhead | 20-30% improvement |
 | **Knowledge Risk** | Concentrated in few people | Distributed across team |

-**Judge Takeaway:** These aren't theoretical benefits—they're measurable productivity improvements with clear ROI.
+These aren't theoretical benefits—they're measurable productivity improvements with clear ROI.

 ## 8. Why This Is Worth Building as a Product